 - We all get bored from time to time, but if you’re feeling bored more often than not, it’s time to make a change.

 Backe says that sometimes boredom stems from an unsocial life.
-So, if you haven’t spent a lot of time interacting with friends or family lately, it’s time to make some plans!
+So, if you haven’t spent a lot of time interacting with your friends or family members lately, it’s time to make some plans!
 “Boredom can often disguise itself as a lack of social engagement.
 Go out with your friends—or better yet, make some new friends—and find some direction,” he suggests.
 “It doesn’t have to be anything crazy, but even going out for coffee can put some purpose into your day.”

-3) Find new motivation.
+3) Find a new source of motivation.

-Also, consider searching for a new source of motivation, as your “boredom” could actually signify a lack of inspiration.
+Also, consider searching for a new source of motivation and inspiration, as your “boredom” could actually signify a lack of inspiration.
 “If you can’t find the motivation to complete certain tasks, don’t label it as ‘boredom.’
 Instead, recognize it for what it is—a lack of motivation—and set goals for yourself to get these tasks completed,” says Backe.
 “Setting deadlines for yourself and eliminating schedule gaps removes time for boredom.”

 Exercise is always good, as it helps to maintain our physical as well as mental health.
 As it turns out, exercise also functions as a remedy for boredom, in that it helps to refocus the mind and encourage goal-setting, as explained by Backe: “Exercise boosts endorphins, has us aiming for goals, and increases our overall energy levels.
 This means it’s a great antidote for boredom.
 If you feel bored, go for a run or do some light toning to refocus your mind and body.”